 If you are subjected to any form of unfair treatment, discrimination or harassment linked to any of these areas report it to your institution.
 They will have a formal procedure to assist individuals who feel they have been discriminated against.
-You can also seek support from the Equality Advisory Support Service who will provide information and advice to anyone who thinks he or she has suffered discrimination or harassment.
+You can also seek support from the Equality Advisory Support Service who will provide information and advice to anyone who thinks they have suffered discrimination or harassment.